 Best of all this drinking chocolate is easy to make.
-Just measure out your desired number of servings by tablespoon and add it to hot milk or your favorite milk alternative.
-I preferred 2% milk, (although I use a lactose-free milk).
+Just measure out your desired number of servings by the tablespoon and add it to hot milk or your favorite milk alternative.
+I preferred 2% milk, (although I use lactose-free milk).
 But you can use whole milk or skim, oat milk, almond milk, or, if you follow our 10 Best Foods for Women, you might want to use soy milk.

 Can you make vegan hot chocolate with this mix?

 The drink mix is made with vegan chocolate.

-This means that if you melt the chocolate mix into a vegan milk alternative, you can use Real Treat to make a vegan-friendly drinking chocolate.
+This means that if you melt the chocolate mix into a vegan milk alternative, you can use Real Treat to make vegan-friendly drinking chocolate.

 When should you serve this sexy hot chocolate?

 This Mexican, spiced hot chocolate mix is not sweet enough to be a dessert substitute.
 If fact, it is far less sweet than the drinking chocolate I’ve recommended in the past.
 (This one, from Dagoba, is more like a version of hot chocolate for adults.)

-But this is the kind of drink you could serve your lover when walk in the door to escape the blustering cold.
+- As a cocktail: This is the kind of drink you could serve your lover when he or she walks in the door on a blustery evening.
 You could even try adding a splash of rum.

 - During snuggle time: Or mix up a serving for two to enjoy in front of a crackling fire.